MrDenton91/used_car_market_with_machine-learning/README.md

 ## Model
 The general Idea is to build a model that returns a price for car given inputed feature information.
 Data was tested on a few different type of machine learning models.
-Random Forest Regressor as well as Gradient Boosting preformed around the same RMSE when compared to the baseline RMSE (average).
+Gradient Boosting preformed the best when compared to the baseline RMSE (average).
+Neural network is still a work in progress.

 ### Output
 The output for the machine learning model is simple, prices can range from $1,000.00 - $100,000,000.00